cleach3/MECA482_BallNPlate_Team2/README.md

 In the overall system, the same transfer function will be implemented for the second axis of the 2 degree of freedom ball balancer system.
 This is a workaround to create a MIMO system by combining multiple SISO systems.
 One of the diagrams will be for the X-axis, and the other will be for the Y-axis.
 Therefore the mathematical model for the entire system will be encompassed by both of these equations.

+	The mathematics for our project can be described by the inherent mathematical equation relating to a PID controller.
+This equation is seen below.
+INSERT PHOTO

+Where KP is the proportional gain, Kiis the integral gain, and K is the derivative gain.
+This specific system is replicated by a PD controller, meaning Ki is equal to zero.

 ## 4. Simulink

 The Simulink Model created ....